Nelonn/ultimate-apk-patching-guide/README.md

 - Put your apk file into your workspace and name it `app.apk`
 - Run command in your workspace `apktool d -o app app.apk`
 - Modify anything that you want in `app` directory
-- Run command in your workspace `apktool b app --use-aapt2 -o app_patched.apk`
+- Run command in your workspace `apktool b app --use-aapt2 -o app-patched.apk`
-- Run command in your workspace `java -jar uber-apk-signer-1.3.0.jar -a app_patched.apk --ks keystore.jks --ksAlias app --ksKeyPass 123456 --ksPass 123456 -o output`
+- Run command in your workspace `java -jar uber-apk-signer-1.3.0.jar -a app-patched.apk --ks keystore.jks --ksAlias app --ksKeyPass 123456 --ksPass 123456 -o output`

 ## License